Culture & Civic Life

 Addressing Challenges, Championing Change

 As part of their work, Community Coalition serves as a producing partner for embRACE LA, a Los Angeles-based initiative launched in 2016.
 Established by LA City Council members, this initiative is supported by crucial nonprofit partners, including the Community Coalition Advancement Project, W.K.
-Kellogg Foundation's Truth, Racial Healing, & Transformation, the Department of the Future, and Revolve Future. embRACE LA encourages individuals and organizations to host conversations about race in order to foster understanding, communication, and collaboration.
-In 2018 alone, embRACE LA facilitated 1,500 conversations across the city of Los Angeles.
+Kellogg Foundation's Truth, Racial Healing, and Transformation (TRHT), the Department of the Future, and Revolve Future. embRACE LA encourages individuals and organizations to host conversations about race in order to foster understanding, communication, and collaboration.
+In 2018 alone, embRACE LA facilitated 1,500 conversations across the City of Los Angeles.
 This initiative embodies Community Coalition's fundamental belief in the importance of community engagement in seeking equity for all of LA's residents.

 Project Support - embRACE LA